China Justice Observer

 For example, the Guide addresses key elements of company formation, including selecting an appropriate company name, domicile, shareholders, business scope, registered capital, and key senior executives.

-For Guide to Register a Foreign-Invested Company (English), please click HERE.
+For the Guide to Register a Foreign-Invested Company (English), please click HERE.

-For Guide to Register a Foreign-Invested Company (Chinese), please click HERE.
+For the Guide to Register a Foreign-Invested Company (Chinese), please click HERE.

 Photo by Yux Xiang on Unsplash